 Locals have always known about Himakånå, or “little Trolltunga” as it is commonly referred, but few visitors take the time to explore this fjord.
 And unlike the Trollrunga, there are very few pictures of it... mysterious.
 The area has its own unique microclimate, with oak and birch trees towering over the landscape, and unique rock formations dominating everything here.

-In just 2 hours, you can find yourself overlooking one of the most spectacular parts of Norway.
+In under two hours, you can find yourself overlooking one of the most spectacular parts of Norway.
 Much like Trolltunga, the cliff hangs over a lake, and only the bravest will walk close to the edge!
-The hiking is not difficult here, gentle strolls through valleys, up winding paths, and over small streams.
+The hiking is not difficult here; you'll enjoy gentle strolls through valleys, up winding paths and over small streams.

 Closest town: Sandvik